nozadkhalil/PyGMT/README.md

 # PyGMT
 This is not a project.
-I just store my own GMT-scripts here to be used by anyone who needs.
+I just store scripts I wrot in PyGMT to be used by anyone who is interested.

 List of required libraries; PyGmt, numpy, geopy